cyphunk/wannaplay/README.txt

 Actually I need to stop here and correct myself.
 Early today I asked a close friend to review my text and he reminded me that my description of Berlin as some bastion of liberty and understanding is completely off.
+Minority groups in Berlin, the Gay community included, are continuously burdened with acts of bigotry.
 I've developed this misplaced assumption because I spend most of my time within the confines of environments that celebrate this community, Hebbel Am Ufer being one of them.
-But in much of Berlin, as in much of Europe, bigotry is a daily problem.
 But my isolated understanding illustrates how easy it is to assume common understanding from ones own limited experiences.

 Understanding the limits of our own experience is so essential to this topic because the virtual world lacks the physical cues and